 There was really no rhyme or reason to the order of books I read for my summer reading.
 Fortunately, I managed to save what turned out to be my favorite book of the summer for last.
-Shelley Stamp’s Lois Weber in Early Hollywood is an examination of Lois Weber’s career, filmography, and her legacy as one of cinema’s earliest auteur and director.
+Shelley Stamp’s Lois Weber in Early Hollywood is an examination of Lois Weber’s career, filmography, and legacy as one of cinema’s earliest auteur-directors.
 Shelley Stamp is one of the leading experts on early women filmmakers and uses her extensive knowledge to not only study Weber’s distinctive directorial style but to chart the changing attitudes towards and opportunities available to women filmmakers in Hollywood as well.
 Like any great classic film book, I came away with a greater appreciation for and knowledge of the subject material, a longer watch list than I had before, and tons of resources and other books to check out for future reading.

 Before reading this book, I had failed to see any of Weber’s work and had only come across her name in passing as one of America’s first women filmmakers.
 Outside of watching a few of Alice Guy-Blache’s early films, women filmmakers of the silent era were a large blind spot for me as well.
-Lois Weber in Early Hollywood was an ideal, engaging introduction for me into silent era women filmmakers.
+Lois Weber in Early Hollywood was ideal, engaging introduction for me to silent-era women filmmakers.
 I should also mention that this primer into women filmmakers would not have been fully complete without my recent purchase of Kino Lorber’s wonderful Pioneers: First Women Filmmakers collection which contains an entire disc of Lois Weber shorts and features.

 As Stamp states in the introduction, Lois Weber in Early Hollywood is “as much about Weber’s public persona as it is about her films.
 It is as much about Weber’s legacy as it is about her career.
-Her films cannot be considered in isolation from her evolving celebrity, for both are essential to understanding women’s place in early Hollywood.”
-(8).
+Her films cannot be considered in isolation from her evolving celebrity, for both are essential to understanding women’s place in early Hollywood”.
 Stamp delivers on her promise to give us a comprehensive view of Weber as a person, filmmaker, activist, and woman, never losing sight of the larger narrative revolving around women filmmakers of the period.

 An advertisement for Lois Weber’s all-female, suffragette ticket in her 1913 race for Universal City mayor.